 - Perceiving drug use and drinking as harmless

 Studies have shown that the most substantial risk factor for teenage drug abuse is the presence of drugs within the adolescent’s peer group, coupled with insufficient parental supervision.
-Research also indicates that the most vulnerable times in a teen’s life are during significant transitional periods when they are more likely to experiment with drugs or alcohol.
+Research also indicates that the most vulnerable times in a teen’s life are during significant transitional periods.
 These critical moments include divorce or separation, relocation, the loss of a friend or family member, and transitions from elementary school to middle school, high school, and college.

 Nonetheless, certain protective factors can help counter these risks.
 A robust parental bond, academic proficiency, self-control, a strong connection to the neighborhood, and parental supervision can reduce these risk factors and safeguard teens against drug and alcohol abuse.

-Risk factors may predispose some teens to use drugs and alcohol, and there are specific reasons that attract teens to these substances.
-The National Institute on Drug Abuse (NIDA) highlights several common motivations for people experimenting with drugs and alcohol:
+The National Institute on Drug Abuse (NIDA) highlights several common motivations for teenagers experimenting with drugs and alcohol:

 - To conform with friends: If a teenager’s social circle involves drug use, they might experiment to avoid rejection from their peers.